spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""

 MIN_FIT_MATCHES: int (*default=4*)
     Not currently in use.
-Added to alignment_pars but not used.
+Value is added to the alignment_pars diictionary but not currently used.

 MAX_FIT_RMS: int (*default=20*)
     Not currently in use.
 Maximum RMS value for a fit to be considered good.
 Currently a warning is printed but nothing is done.

 MAX_SOURCES_PER_CHIP: int (*default=250*)
     Not currently in use.
-Maximum number of brightest sources per chip which will be used for cross-matching and fitting.
-If set to None, all sources will be used.

 run_align (*primarily in align.py*)
 """""""""""""""""""""""""""""""""